-My name is Christopher Körber.
-I am a postdoc at the Institute for Theoretical Physics II, lecturer, and member of the Research School Executive Board at the Ruhr-University Bochum.
-Previously, I was a Feodor Lynenen Fellow at UC Berkeley and the Lawrance Berkeley National Lab.
+My name is Christopher Körber and my job is to help domain scientist in High-Performance Computing matters at the Fraunhofer IEG.
+Previously, I was a postdoc at the Institute for Theoretical Physics II, lecturer, and member of the Research School Executive Board at the Ruhr-University Bochum.
+Before this position, I was a Feodor Lynenen Fellow at UC Berkeley and the Lawrance Berkeley National Lab.
 I obtained my doctorate in physics from Bonn University in association with the Forschungszentrum in Jülich.

 I have specialized in simulating and analyzing quantum systems.
 A significant part of my work is related to connecting ideas for new physics, like Dark Matter, to existing experiments.
 Establishing such a connection is particularly difficult since, on the one hand, making predictions for things you don't know, well, is difficult.
 On the other hand, even for a fixed description of nature, one still has to solve a quantum problem (usually NP-hard).
 The latter problem is usually tackled by clever simplifications, introducing controlled approximations, and utilizing significant computational power.
 The first issue is addressed by an effective description using symmetries appearing in nature (Is a charge carried away?
 Is the process invariant under a mirror symmetry?...).
 Validating such effective descriptions and inferring it's properties is done by running (several) simulations and comparing predictions with experiments.
 On a more technical side, this procedure is called simulation-based inference of effective field theories.
 The beauty of this framework is that it is not only predictive for new physics ideas but also for interpreting known phenomena (which are difficult to describe for other reasons) like carbon nanosystems or quantum annealers.
 Practically, to face these problems, my work is centered around (high-performance) programming, data management, and utilizing (Bayesian) model selection frameworks.